smigniot/tocknode/README.md

 A tock server in nodejs, using [Express 4](http://expressjs.com/), ready to be deployed on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

+* Allow multiple games, and a replay mode
+* Name a player *Yoshi* to make it a computer opponent

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.